 - A Flood Risk Assessment is required, as fluvial and surface water hazards have been identified within parts of the site.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site adjoins the Skipton Conservation Area and is in a prominent location on the Leeds & Liverpool Canal at an important gateway to the town.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site adjoins the Skipton Conservation Area and is in a prominent location on the Leeds & Liverpool Canal at an important gateway to the town.
 Therefore, the developer is required to carry out a detailed assessment of the likely impact of development on the character and appearance of area, including the conservation area and its setting, and to incorporate any necessary mitigation measures into the proposals.
-Special attention will be paid to the proposed siting, design, layout and landscaping of development to ensure that the character and appearance of the area is not adversely affected. - The developer is required to arrange an investigation and assessment of the site's archaeological interest, which may necessitate the carrying out of ground works before and/or during development.
-The findings of the investigation and assessment shall be taken into account in the proposals and any necessary mitigation measures will be incorporated into the development, in the interests of archaeological conservation.

-Development proposals on this site must accord with all relevant policies of the local plan
+Special attention will be paid to the proposed siting, design, layout and landscaping of development to ensure that the character and appearance of the area is not adversely affected with any buildings set back from the canal by at least 15 metres. - Measures to enhance connectivity of the canal corridor for wildlife through the use of sensitive planting and low level lighting shall be designed into any proposed scheme : - An existing PROW runs along the eastern boundary of the site.
+Proposals will incorporate the route of this PROW in order to maintain this link from the site to the wider existing PROW network. - The developer is required to arrange an investigation and assessment of the site's archaeological interest, which may necessitate the carrying out of ground works before and/or during development.
+The findings of the investigation and assessment will be taken into account in the proposals and any necessary mitigation measures will be incorporated into the development, in the interests of archaeological conservation. - Development proposals on this site must accord with all relevant policies of the local plan